mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

-All of these can use TDD in a supporting role but they need other tools like thought about architecture/design and context _(possibly documentented in the form of diagrams and documents, wikis, etc.)_.
+All of these can use TDD in a supporting role but they need other tools like thought about architecture/design and context _(possibly documented in the form of diagrams and documents, wikis, etc.)_.
 TDD is useful in some languages to provide a feedback loop as described in [Feedback](#feedback) but there are other tools that can provide this in certain languages, for example a REPL<sup>3</sup>.